lanl/phoebus/README.md

 # Contribute
 We are always happy to have users contribute to `phoebus`.
-To contribute, issue a pull request against the main branch.
+To contribute, create a fork and issue a pull request against the main branch.
 For more details on how to contribute to `phoebus`, please see [CONTRIBUTING.md](CONTRIBUTING.md).
 We adhere to a [code of conduct](CODE_OF_CONDUCT.md).